Last updated on June 3rd, 2019 at 04:03 pm

 How Is It Taken?

-Generally, there are two main ways which users take ecstasy.
+Generally, there are two main ways in which users take ecstasy.
 The drug may come in the form of a pill or in powder/crystal form.

 When it’s presented in pill form, ecstasy often has amusing designs.
-For instance, you might find an ecstasy pill that depicts a cartoon character or superhero.
+For instance, you might find an ecstasy pill that depicts a cartoon character or a superhero.
 Dealers press their pills in this way to gives their drugs a sense of “brand.”